corda/corda/docs/source/firewall-configuration-file.rst

     java -jar |ha_util_jar_name| node-registration --config-files=./entityA/node.conf --config-files=./entityB/node.conf --network-root-truststore=network-root-truststore.jks --network-root-truststore-password=trustpass

+This call will process ``node.conf`` files and for each legal name performs Doorman registration.
+Depending on Corda Network configuration this process may require manual approval and the program will poll for for Certification Signing Request(CSR) completion.
+For more information see :doc:`joining-a-compatibility-zone`.

 After successful execution this will produce two directories ``Entity_A/certificates`` and ``Entity_B/certificates`` containing the following files:

 1. ``truststore.jks``, the network/zone operator's root certificate in keystore with a locally configurable password as protection against certain attacks;